valentin-muller/stockPriceScraper/README.md

-This Scraper Scrapes stock prices from investing.com in only **5 lines of code**.
+This Scraper Scrapes stock prices from investing.com.

 Technologies Used:
 - Node.js